Complete NTAPI Implementation

 };

-It's the same thing for the _CLIENT_ID
+It's the same thing for the `_CLIENT_ID` structure as well:

 //0x8 bytes (sizeof)